gregtozzi/w241_project/reports/README.md

 Jill McNabb is interesting, but it is not significant.
 With the sample size we used, our experiment would not have detected a difference in opening rates smaller than roughly 5.5 percentage points.
 This is a fairly large difference.
-If you are interested in pursing the question of which principal drives higher opening rates, we suggest that you run another experiment with a larger sample size.
+If you are interested in pursuing the question of which principal drives higher opening rates, we suggest that you run another experiment with a larger sample size.